 On the one hand, this means that fewer cars are being left to rust and become junk cars.
 On the other hand, it means that many people want the spare parts from junk cars to maintain their used cars, making them a hot commodity.

-As a result, the market for junk cars has been ballooned by low supply and high demand, making prices soar.
+As a result, the value of a scrap car has been ballooned by low supply and high demand, making the market soar.

 Frequently Asked Questions